Eriogonum breedlovei

 Eriogonum breedlovei is a rare species of wild buckwheat known by the common name Paiute buckwheat.
 It is endemic to the High Sierra Nevada of California, where its two varieties are uncommon members of the flora in granite and limestone rocky high mountain habitat.

 Description

 Eriogonum breedlovei is a perennial herb forming low mats of spreading stems lined with woolly oval leaves no longer than about a centimeter.
 The inflorescence is a cluster of tiny white to reddish, hairy flowers.

+Taxonomy

+In 1963 John Thomas Howell described a new variety of Eriogonum ochrocephalum which he named breedlovei.
+In 1966 the botanist James Reveal published paper where he raised to a species as Eriogonum breedlovei.
+It is part of the Eriogonum which is classified in the Polygonaceae family.
+The species has two varieties.

 Varieties

 Both varieties of this species are rare: